GridGain-Demos/spring-data-training/README.md

 ## Hands-on part 4

 ### 8. Create Spring REST Controller

-REST APIs are exposed using a thin client in the branch ThinClientREST.
-By starting ignite and loading the data (as mentioned in the above steps), this branch can be directly used for the REST APIs.
-The steps/code given below create a thick client.
+In this section, we'll bring together the REST end-points supported by Spring Boot and the database access provided by Spring Data.
+By starting Ignite and loading the data (as mentioned in the above steps), this code can be directly used for the REST APIs.

   1. Create a REST Controller for the application by creating a new class named `WorldDatabaseController` (in the `com.gridgain.training.spring` package) with the following contents: